 The alternative is that the tongue does not shift far enough backwards and there is too much of the tongue in the mouth articulating consonants against the anterior teeth and vowels in the mouth.
 The tongue now displaces teeth, rests in the floor of the mouth and the mandible hinges at the TMJ and is driven back and up into the joint rather than translating down and away from it.
 As gravity, movement and rhythm are the main agents for shifting the tongue it follows that the development of the voice is dependant upon the child being able to run about and balance well on two feet, but some children do not develop good balance for reasons of birth trauma, environment, or just not enough encouragement to run, jump and skip.
 As a result they are likely to also have developmental problems in voice and dentition so both the dentist and the voice teacher need to have a cranial osteopath or a cranial chiropractor on the ‘team’.

 I have a client of eight years old who sang in a choir badly enough and enthusiastically enough to develop nodules on his vocal cords.
-(It seems impossible).
+(It seems impossible to buy replica watches online).
 Having observed him unable to keep himself still while singing, his face displaying all the terror of someone falling off a bicycle at high speed, I sent him to Dr Jonathon Howat, cranial chiropractor, who has corrected the effects of birth trauma and a severely misaligned pelvis.
 His tongue will now complete its shift with my voice and body exercises and his mouth already opens differently.
 The tension has gone from his voice.
 However, he is now in mixed dentition and the correction to his balance has revealed an undeveloped maxilla and a slight deviation in the development of the teeth.
 Early orthodontic procedure will now sort this out before it develops into a major problem later in life.
 Angela Caine AGSM, LRAM.

 The film clip on this page demonstrates how this imbalance in the use of the voice and function of the TMJ can occur at any age, causing TMD.
 It highlights the need for clinicians to work together and the importance of the interdisciplinary research of BSSCMD.